Q: How do you pronounce your name?

 A: I haven’t written a song about a wrecking ball… yet.
 It’s (MY-lay).

-A: My husband, God, nature, space, and peanut butter.
+A: My husband, my son, God, nature, space, and peanut butter.

 A: I write and draw with my left, but swing a bat, play guitar, and drive a car like a right-handed person.
 I guess one might call me ambidextrous.

 A: I’m a quarter Japanese, an eighth Hawaiian, Chilean, and Irish, and the other three-eighths is a medley.
 Sometimes I wonder if there’s not a little cartoon mixed in there somewhere, but I guess I won’t know until I get my DNA tested.